wuzimiko/subsoverlay/README.md

 * most if not all edits I make to the code here is trial and error and could crash the whole site anytime

 <div style="text-align: justify">
-As of 23 June 2021, there is still **no way to inject Tencent and Bilibili official videos to Videojs** and subsequently Videojsass.
+As of 23 June 2021, there is still <b>no way to inject Tencent and Bilibili official videos to Videojs</b> and subsequently Videojsass.
 Tencent retricts all external sites embeds to play only the first 3 minutes, and all Bilibili embeds are capped at 480p max.
 The only method to overlay softsubs on those right now is via chrome plugins: <a href="https://chrome.google.com/webstore/detail/assloader/kgekkblldbeehilpnmlfmbkgnemcgbkl">AssLoader</a> by <a href="https://github.com/regsvr32">@regsvr32</a> (for full typeset) and any other subtitles loading extensions such as <a href="https://chrome.google.com/webstore/detail/substital-add-subtitles-t/kkkbiiikppgjdiebcabomlbidfodipjg">Substital</a> or <a href="https://chrome.google.com/webstore/detail/%2Bsub/lpobdmdfgjokempajoobgfdnhjbjlnpm">+Sub</a> (srt only), all of them available on the Chrome Web Store.
 You may simply visit the official Tencent/Bilibili sites and watch the official episode with any one of those plugins.
 They will work, albeit still a buggy workaround.
-In some cases, we will pair our softsubs with raws provided by third parties, mainly <a href="https://nyaa.si/user/GuoManTeam">GM Team</a>, until the official release makes to Youtube, **at which I will just replace the video source with the official source.**
+In some cases, we will pair our softsubs with raws provided by third parties, mainly <a href="https://nyaa.si/user/GuoManTeam">GM Team</a>, until the official release makes to Youtube, <b>at which I will just replace the video source with the official source.</b>
 </div>
+<br><br>
 <div style="text-align: justify">
 I am indebted to <a href="https://twitter.com/bugkkura">@bugkkura</a> for the inspiration and also for graciously sharing her code.
 Without her this project would not have been possible.
 </div>
+<br><br>
 Wuzimiko
 23.06.2021